 If your payslip shows the 1250L tax code, then you’re on one of the most commonly used tax codes for 2020.
-In this guide, I’ll explain more about this code, including what it means, why it’s used and how to check it’s right for you.
+In this guide, I’ll explain more about what the 1250l tax code means, why it’s used and how to check if it’s right for you.

 * A tax year runs from the 6 April to 5 April each year

 What Does the 1250l Tax Code Mean?

 Each code tells your employer how much tax to deduct and the 1250L tax code is used by people with one job and no work benefits like a company car or have one pension.